mxagar/linux_nvidia_egpu/README.md

 - [Gigabyte NVIDIA GeForce RTX 3060 Gaming OC 12 GB V2 LHR](https://www.gigabyte.com/Graphics-Card/GV-N3060GAMING-OC-12GD-rev-20)
 - [Razer Core X External Case for Thunderbolt 3 Graphics Card](https://www.razer.com/mena-en/gaming-laptops/razer-core-x)

-- Thunderbolt 3 or superior: here's where we're going to connect our external GPU.
-- NVIDIA GPU chip: devices which have graphics cards from other vendors than NVIDIA tend to have issues when NVIDIA drivers are installed; therefore, I would recommend a laptop which already has an integrated NVIDIA GPU, even though we will use the external, more powerful one.

 ### Step 1: Install Ubuntu

 Summary of the steps to follow:

 - [Donwload the Ubuntu Desktop](https://ubuntu.com/download/desktop) version for you architecture.
-In my case, I downloaded version 25.04 for Intel/AMD64.
+My current version is 25.04 for Intel/AMD64.
 - Create a Flash drive with the downloaded image using [Balena Etcher](https://etcher.balena.io/).
 - [Install Ubuntu using the flashed USB drive](https://canonical-ubuntu-desktop-documentation.readthedocs-hosted.com/en/latest/tutorial/install-ubuntu-desktop/):
   - Back up any files or data you have on your computer.